JuliaOpt/MathProgBase.jl/README.md

 ``lambda`` - dual multipliers for active linear constraints (equalities are always active)

 ``colbasis`` - optimal simplex basis statuses for the variables (columns) if available.
-Possible values are ``:NonbasicAtLower``, ``:NonbasicAtUpper``, ``:Basic``,  ``:Superbasic``
+Possible values are ``:NonbasicAtLower``, ``:NonbasicAtUpper``, ``:Basic``,  ``:Superbasic``. (not yet implemented)

 ``rowbasis`` - optimal simplex basis statuses for the constraints (rows) if available.
-Same statuses.
+Same statuses. (not yet implemented)

 ---

-By convention the dual multipliers should have the sign following the interpretation of marginal change in the objective when the corresponding active right-hand side is increased.
-This corresponds to the standard that reduced costs should be nonnegative when a variable is at a lower bound and nonpositive when a variable is at an upper bound.
-Different solvers might have different conventions for the ``lambda`` vector, so transformations might be needed.
+By convention the dual multipliers have the sign following the interpretation of marginal change in the objective when the corresponding active right-hand side is increased.
+This corresponds to the standard that reduced costs should be nonnegative when a variable is at a lower bound and nonpositive when a variable is at an upper bound when minimizing.